Auckland: Early history

 In response to the ongoing rebellion by Hōne Heke in the mid-1840s, the government encouraged retired but fit British soldiers and their families to migrate to Auckland to form a defence line around the port settlement as garrison soldiers.
 By the time the first Fencibles arrived in 1848, the Northern War had concluded.
 Outlying defensive towns were then constructed to the south, stretching in a line from the port village of Onehunga in the west to Howick in the east.
-Each of the four settlements had about 800 settlers; the men were fully armed in case of emergency, but spent nearly all their time breaking in the land and establishing roads.
+Each of the four settlements had about 800 settlers.

-In the early 1860s, Auckland became a base against the Māori King Movement, and the 12,000 Imperial soldiers stationed there led to a strong boost to local commerce.
+In the early 1860s, Auckland became a base against the Māori King Movement, and the 12,000 Imperial soldiers stationed there gave a strong boost to local commerce.
 This, and continued road building towards the south into the Waikato region, enabled Pākehā (European New Zealanders) influence to spread from Auckland.
 The city's population grew fairly rapidly, from 1,500 in 1841 to 3,635 in 1845, then to 12,423 by 1864.
 The growth occurred similarly to other mercantile-dominated cities, mainly around the port and with problems of overcrowding and pollution.
-Auckland's population of ex-soldiers was far greater than that of other settlements: about 50 percent of the population was Irish, which contrasted heavily with the majority English settlers in Wellington, Christchurch or New Plymouth.
+Auckland's population of ex-soldiers was far greater than that of other settlements: about 50 per cent of the population was Irish, which contrasted heavily with the majority English settlers in Wellington, Christchurch or New Plymouth.
 The majority of settlers in the early period were assisted by receiving cheap passage to New Zealand.